MathiasKraus/neural_network_course_WS2425/README.md

 from neural_network_course_WS2425.data import CatDogDataModule, MNISTDataModule
 ```

-Do the same for the other Python files (model, helper)
+The same needs to be done for the other Python files (model, helper).